Xrayez/gdgen/README.md

 *Version: 2.0-alpha*

-An advanced, easy-to-use, configurable C++ module generator which can create necessary files to get started with/speed up module development for [Godot Engine 3.0+](https://github.com/godotengine/godot).
+An advanced, configurable C++ module generator which can create necessary files to get started with or speed up module development for [Godot Engine 3.0+](https://github.com/godotengine/godot).

 ### Requirements